-The shipping is done every Monday and include a tracking number Most of the time you will receive your item in 5 - 15 working day after shipping.
+The shipping is done every Monday and include a tracking number Most of the time you will receive your item in 5 - 10 working day after shipping.
 Once the package arrive in your country it will use your local post service!

 The fastest and secure way to get your product!
 Shipping is made the day after your order.
 You will receive the product in 3 - 5 days.

 Jack | June 24, 2019